WigwamHQ

 package Text::Wigwam::Directives; # Directive tree base

-sub _proto_join { [ STRING, ARRAY ] } # Prototype
+sub _proto_join { [ SCALAR, ARRAY ] } # Prototype

 sub _join { # Handler